| |

 hearing there is a BIG epidemic and I keep finding out about people

+that have touched my life among others, keep dying.
+WHY!
 I know a letter to the editor doesn't reach my target audience, but

 I am furious!
 I cannot stand anyone who lowers their self to live